TomasHubelbauer/svg-3d/readme.md

 mutation and limits the interactivity to the SVG DOM attribute updates.

-Theoretically, animations could be made at least somewhat interactive using SMIL animation triggers (and maybe CSS animation using pseudo-states), but that's not an avenue I am pursuing at the moment.
+Theoretically, animations could be made at least somewhat interactive using SMIL animation triggers, but that's not an avenue I am pursuing at the moment.

 ## Animation